 5. Geography

 Several collaborations with research groups and public and private organizations also allow students to gain relevant experience in dealing with real-world problems.
-Some of Belgium’s top-rated universities offering outstanding geography programs include the University of Liege, the Catholic University of Louvain, and the Free University of Brussels.
+Some Belgian universities offering geography programs include the University of Liège, UCLouvain, and the Free University of Brussels.
+Students may also find joint or related geography options through Vrije Universiteit Brussel and KU Leuven.

 We hope you found this article on the best subjects to study in Belgium informative and helpful.
 Also, make sure to check out the Belgium Page and some of the Available Programs in Europe for International Students for more information about studying in this country and in Europe!